backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Linux - Networking - Network Namespaces.md

 ## Docker Networking (Network Namespaces)
 - When docker is installed on a host the docker daemon **creates an internal private network named *bridge* by default**.
-	- We can see the network using `docker network ls`
+	- We can see the network using `docker network ls`.
+	- We can see the bridge network interface by using `ip addr show type bridge`.
+This will list `docker0`
 - The *name of the network is bridge* but on the host the network is created by the name of **`docker0`**.
 	- We can see this from the output of `ip link`
 		- ![[attachments/Pasted image 20230529112656.png]]